Kartel-ai/ComfyUI-8iPlayer/README.md

 We plan to add more features, including:

-*   **🎥 Advanced Camera Controls:** More options for defining camera movements and paths.
 *   **🧩 Enhanced Customization:** Support for adding multiple characters/holograms, importing custom environments or objects (e.g., GLB files).
+*   **📊 Export Options:** Save camera animations as presets for reuse across projects.

 ---